 The first thing to do is, if you havenât already, create an account with Yonomi.
 Yonomi, a rival to the likes of IFTTT and Stringify, is already a fantastic little app that can scan your homeâs Wi-Fi for compatible devices and platforms, offering up a wealth of autonomous actions without any leg work from you.

-Pairing Sonos with Yonomi is a doddle.
+Pairing Sonos with Yonomi is a doddle thanks to its Works With Sonos certification.
 Fire up the Yonomi app for the first time and it will scan your home network and find all of your Sonos speakers, which will all be individually listed.
 The app will also list a load of other smart home tech it sees and can control â but ignore that for now, letâs focus on getting Google Assistant controlling your music system.

 Next, you need to link your Google Assistant-packing device to your Yonomi account from within the Google Home app.
 Click 'Home control', click the '+' sign at the bottom-right and then select Yonomi from the list.
 Youâre done.
 All existing Routines will be available, so itâs not just Sonos controls you can speaketh.